Father and Son (song): Certifications

+Release history

 Ronan Keating version

 "Father and Son" was covered by Boyzone frontman Ronan Keating and released as the second of three singles from his greatest hits compilation album 10 Years of Hits (2004).
 The song features guest vocals from Yusuf Islam (Cat Stevens) in the form of a virtual duet.
 The song peaked at number two on the UK Singles Chart, becoming Keating's 11th top-10 single.
 Keating donated the profits from the single to the Band Aid Trust.